 A great read as well, especially if you are a lover of dogs.
 Stories from all around Australia about dogs on the land helping their masters work the sheep or cattle.
 Some of the stories are about dogs with character or attitude

 When I was younger I used to read Westerns but over the years I have gone away from reading fiction.
-However, whilst caravanning last year, I picked up a Di Morrissey book at an Op Shop and have since become an avid reader of her stories.
+However, whilst caravanning in 2015, I picked up a Di Morrissey book at an Op Shop and have since become an avid reader of her stories.
 Her writing style is engaging and she writes about places that I have visited or spent time at and her books are mostly about Australia.
 So I will list the books below with a very short summary.

 Opal Desert…..Story about life on the Opal Fields of White Cliffs and Lightning Ridge